 Monument Valley, Hunts Mesa, and Muley Point

 We’ll be photographing Monument Valley alongside local Navajo guides.
-Together, we’ll journey to classic locations like the North Window and Eye in the Sky and some lesser-known spots.
+Together, we’ll journey to classic locations like the North Window, Eye in the Sky, and some lesser-known spots.
 We’ll spend sunrise and sunset and dinnertime at the remote and spectacular Hunts Mesa, heading back to the hotel after sunset.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-October 28, 2023: At this time of year, the fall sunrise turns the monuments all kinds of pink and orange.
+October 28, 2024: At this time of year, the fall sunrise turns the monuments pink and orange.
 This will be an adventurous long day exploring Hunts Mesa.
-We’ll arrive early for sunrise and peer down onto the “Yei be Chi Rocks” and the “Totem Pole.” followed by a hot breakfast, hot tea or coffee and then we’ll explore and photograph sandstone monuments and arches up near the rim of the mesa throughout the daylight.
+We’ll arrive early for sunrise and peer down onto the “Yei be Chi Rocks” and the “Totem Pole.” followed by a hot breakfast, hot tea, or coffee, and then we’ll explore and photograph sandstone monuments and arches up near the rim of the mesa throughout the daylight.
 Sunset from the rim of Hunts Mesa is spectacular, and the view across all the monuments offers many layers and compositions.
-We’ll have a satisfying, hot meal prepared for us by our Navajo guides with plenty of time to capture amazing images of the late light from the rim.
-After twilight, we’ll head back to our hotel for a good long rest.
+We’ll have a satisfying, hot meal prepared for us by our Navajo guides, with plenty of time to capture fantastic images of the late light from the rim.
+After the final dawn light, we’ll head back to our hotel for a good long rest.

-October 29, 2023: We will take our time this morning recovering from our adventurous day, enjoy a showers and a hot meal followed by an image review.
+October 29, 2024: We will take our time this morning recovering from our adventurous day and enjoy a shower and a hot meal, followed by an image review.
 Then we’ll plan on heading out to one of the regions in Monument Valley for afternoon and sunset light.

-October 30, 2023: We’ll have one last sunrise in the valley before breakfast and driving to Mexican Hat for our next location.
-Upon arriving in Mexican Hat, we’ll have lunch or an early dinner and head out to photograph sunset.
+October 30, 2024: Before breakfast, we’ll have one last sunrise in the valley and drive to Mexican Hat for our following location.
+Upon arriving in Mexican Hat, we’ll have lunch or an early dinner and head out to photograph Valley of the Gods.

-October 31, 2023: On this last morning, we’ll visit a favorite mesa with spectacular views of the canyon country and Monument Valley off in the distance.
-Here on Muley Point, giant sandstone slabs angle off into the abyss below, making for a striking foreground for the sunrise light.
-After heading down for our final hearty breakfast, we’ll say our goodbyes.
-Drive back to Flagstaff (or ride share) and flights home can be after 2:00 PM.
+October 31, 2024: On this last morning, we’ll visit a favorite mesa with spectacular views of the canyon country and Monument Valley in the distance.
+On Muley Point, giant sandstone slabs angle off into the abyss below, making for a striking foreground for the sunrise light.
+After our final hearty breakfast, we’ll say our goodbyes.
+Drive back to Flagstaff (or ride share), and flights home can be after 2:00 PM.